 Acer has tried to make an effort to bring a Surface competitor to the market.
-The Switch 7 is a 13.5” (342.9 mm) convertible with a RAM of 16GB and Intel Core i7 processor.
+The Switch 7 is a 13.5” (342.9 mm) convertible with a RAM of 16GB and Core i7 processor.

 These specs are enough to give you an idea of just how far Acer went with this tablet.

 The tablet has a memory of 512GB, which is appropriate considering the system it runs on.
 There is also a MicroSD slot if you need more.
 The screen resolution could have been better for a 13.5” (342.9 mm) screen but it is still pretty good.
 It does not get too bright, so it’s not fit to be used outdoors.

 There is a Wacom pen that fits right into a top corner slot in the tab.
 The keyboard is backlit and is comfortable to type on.
 It connects magnetically and stays on very strong.
 The keys are tactile and there is a trackpad which makes usage all the more relaxed.

 There is a retractable kickstand on the back of the tab, which pops out if you press the button on the bottom.
 You can vary the angle, but resistance isn’t all the great on the stand, so the screen will tilt easily if you’re drawing on it.
 So if you do plan on drawing, we suggest you either lay it flat on a desk or look at graphic tablets.